sina-chen/electoral_predictors/README.md

 # Replication materials for "Electoral predictors of polling errors"
-This repository contains supplementary and replication materials for the paper "[Electoral predictors of polling errors](https://preprints.apsanet.org/engage/apsa/article-details/64639021f2112b41e9a85d2e)" by Sina Chen, John Körtner, Jens Wiederspohn, and Peter Selb.
+This repository contains supplementary and replication materials for the paper [Electoral predictors of polling errors](https://www.journals.uchicago.edu/doi/10.1086/736694) by Sina Chen, John Körtner, Jens Wiederspohn, and Peter Selb.

 ## Abstract